Logo

 • Once your website visitors scrolls up your page - requiring them to scroll down first.

-2. Secondly, you need to define what the minimum stay, or timespan your visitor should have spent on your page before they get exposed to your Pop Up.
+2. You need to define what the minimum stay, or timespan your visitor should have spent on your page before they get exposed to your Pop Up.
 Here, you can freely choose an amount of seconds you find appropriate.

 NOTE: Always consider that there might be loading delays due to weak network connections or browser difficulties.
 So, don't make this timespan too long, because then they might exit before it appears!